 Do you argue, fight, disagree with your partner?
 No healthy relationship is free from these forms of communication.
 If you are in a relationship where there are no arguments, disagreements or fights then you must be in a relationship with yourself.

 There are times when we may disagree with our partner as we all have our own set of beliefs and values.
 We may disagree over where to go for dinner, how many children we want, where to go on holidays, where to send our children to school, the list is endless.

 Having discussions before marriage or at the beginning of a relationship about what you want and whether you are on the same page is vital for identifying your goals and aspirations.
-You would not want to be with someone and find out a few years down the track that they don’t want children.
+If you want children you would not want to be with someone and find out a few years down the track that they don’t.